fokoid/gitlab-ci-website/README.md

 For usage with GitLab CI, simply copy `.gitlab-ci.yml` into your project.
 To configure the script for your website you need only change the variables declared at the top of the file and then configure your source and repository accordingly.
-Read on for a quick summary, or see the [wiki][wiki] for full setup instructions.
+Read on for a quick summary, or see the [website][GitHubPages] for full setup instructions.

 For manual usage on your development machine, copy the `Makefile` and again, configure it as with `.gitlab-ci.yml`.
 Note, however, that the makefile assumes